s-KaiNet/spfx-fast-serve/docs/LibraryComponents.md

    spfx-fast-serve --library-component --port [port number]
    ```

    `[port number]` is any free TCP port except `4321`, because it's the default for main SPFx web server.
-For example, you can use `4322`, `4323`, etc. The only rule is that you should use unique port for every library component project per your SPFx solution.
+For example, you can use `4322`, `4323`, etc. The only rule is that you should use a unique port for every library component project per your SPFx solution.
 The `port` value is provided without any quotes, i.e. `--port 4323`.

 4. In both folders run